List of Shameless (American TV series) characters: Samantha Slott

 Samantha "Sammi" Slott (Emily Bergl) is Frank's eldest daughter and the older half-sister of his other children.
 Her existence remains a secret until Frank begins dying of liver failure and searches for his daughter to get a liver transplant from her.
 She becomes a recurring character in season 4 and a regular character in season 5.
-Sammi lives in a trailer in a rundown neighborhood with her son, Charles, whom she calls Chuckie.
+Sammi was living in a trailer in a rundown neighborhood with her son, Charles, whom she calls Chuckie, when Frank sought her out.
 Sammi can be caring but can also be impulsive, violent, and promiscuous.
-Frank initially keeps their relationship a secret, leading Sammi to develop romantic feelings for him.
+Frank initially keeps their kinship a secret, leading Sammi to develop romantic feelings for him.
 However, when it is revealed she is not a match for his liver, Frank reveals the truth in a fit of anger.
 Sammi is initially enraged and disgusted at his deception, though she forgives him later and the two renew their relationship as father and daughter.
 Midway through the season, she meets her half-siblings.
 She bonds with Debbie and Carl by giving her younger sister advice on her period and helping her brother in caring for their father.
 Sammi moves in with the family after her trailer is confiscated.
 Frank lies to Sammi about getting her a new trailer and she becomes angry when she learns the truth, eventually shooting Frank in the arm when he refuses to leave.
 She uses this incident to threaten Frank into pretending to care for her.
 Frank gets payback by implicating Chuckie for Carl's heroin smuggling attempt.
 Sammi rats on Carl because he tricked Chuckie into helping him and none of the Gallaghers care that Chuckie is innocent, preferring to let him take the fall for Carl.
 Carl gets locked up for a year in juvenile detention.
 Carl threatens to hurt Chuckie in juvie, causing Sammi to beat him up.
 Fearing for her son's safety in juvie, she tattoos a swastika onto Chuckie's forehead so he will be accepted and protected by the Aryan Brotherhood.
 When the judge finds out he only has an IQ of 71, she gives him a reduced sentence of 120 days.
 Later on, Sammi calls military police on Ian as revenge.
 Mickey and Debbie try to get back at Sammi by drugging her, but Mickey thinks she died and they stuff her in a moving crate.
 However, Sammi comes back and tries to shoot Mickey.
 In season 6, Sammi is incarcerated for attempting to kill Mickey.